 Another change from 2016 is that Biden's lead has been pretty constant since the Democratic Party coalesced around his nomination in April.
 The polling has been more consistent than in the 2016 cycle, when support ebbed and flowed as voters responded to the latest news development, such as the Access Hollywood tapes that exposed Trump's comments about women, or former FBI director James Comey's announcement that he was re-examining Hillary Clinton's emails.

-Four years later most voters have already made up their minds, and there are fewer undecided voters – though recent dramatic developments such as the president’s hospitalisation with coronavirus have dented his support levels.
+Four years later most voters made up their minds early, and there are fewer undecided voters.

 The idiosyncrasies of the US electoral college system mean that Biden can of course win the popular vote – and indeed win by a much greater margin than Clinton did in 2016 – and still lose to Trump.
 Consequently, a more accurate predictor of the electoral race is the polling in a handful of swing states.